oneboom2024/privacy/felo.md

     </ul>

     <h2>13.
 Contact Us</h2>
-    <p>If you have any questions about this Privacy Policy or data practices, please contact us through the Privacy Policy webpage.</p>
+    <p>If you have any questions about this Privacy Policy or data practices, please contact us through the Privacy Policy webpage.
+    Email: [ kuma@oneboom.vip]</p>
 </div>

 </body>
 </html>